MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 - Focus on on-time departures in the morning so the planes can operate on-time for the later departures then shift priority to customer experience during times when there are the most customers.

 - A/B testing using PHL base as the experimental group, the base that stands to improve the most from delays (figure 5)

+EXTRA
+Are late_ac_delays more prevalent in the second half of the day?
+YES Are carrier_delays more prevalent in the first half of the day?
+YES If both are true, AA should implement a priority shift tactic depending on the time of day.